vnoitkumar/blog/content/posts/2020-09-19-optional-chaining.md

 slug: optional-chaining
 draft: false
 date: 2020-09-19T06:50:10.206Z
-description: An optional chain is a chain of one or more property accesses and function calls, the first of which begins with the token?
+description: "Contrary to popular belief, Lorem Ipsum is not simply random text.
+  It has roots in a piece of classical Latin literature from 45 BC, making it over 2000 years old.
+Richard McClintock, a Latin professor at Hampden-Sydney College in Virginia, looked up one of the more obscure Latin words, consectetur, from a Lorem Ipsum passage, and going through the cites of the word in classical literature, discovered the undoubtable source. "
 submission: JavaScript
 author: Vinoth
 ---